 The lowest-rated indicators were “I am confident working in the laboratory without chemical spillage” (M = 3.14), “I can handle the apparatus in the laboratory confidently without fear of breakage and injury” (M = 3.27), and “I can easily process information in background articles and relate them to my own laboratory procedures and results” (M = 3.34), all interpreted as Moderate.
 These suggested that while students are generally confident, they still experienced anxiety in handling fragile materials and integrating theoretical information with laboratory practice.
 A recent study by Kara et al. (2025) revealed that sixth-year medical students experience moderate levels of work-related anxiety, with female students reporting higher levels.
 Notably, such anxiety may persist even among individuals who have been in the field for an extended period.
 In science education, the adoption of a practice-oriented instructional approach enables learners to apply theoretical concepts in authentic laboratory settings.
 This experiential engagement not only strengthens their practical competencies and conceptual understanding but also contributes to the gradual reduction of anxiety by fostering familiarity, confidence, and a sense of mastery through sustained hands-on practice (Sunetullaeva et al., 2024).

-Table 3: The Respondents’ Level of Laboratory Self-Efficacy
+Table 3.
+The Respondents’ Level of Laboratory Self-Efficacy